 - People skills: Investigations often involve dealing with people, especially interviewing witnesses and suspects.
 Good listening and speaking skills are vital to gaining the necessary information from these interviews.

 - Analytical skills: Critical thinking is a key part of any investigator’s job.
 Evidence must be reviewed and questioned every conceivable way, and all possibilities must be eliminated before drawing final conclusions.

 - Attention to detail: Even the smallest piece of evidence can prove to be important to a case.
-Something a witness says that does not seem important at the time also can turn out to have a major impact on a case.
+Something a witness says that does not seem important at the time may have a major impact on a case.
 Good agents need to be able to identify all such information.

 - Stamina: Working as an agent can be physically grueling, from long hours and travel to the actual physical nature of some of the work.

-There are only about 340 DCIS special agents, according to the Defense Department’s website.
+There are about 340 DCIS special agents, according to the Defense Department’s website.
 This means there is extensive competition for any openings in the agency, and only those with extensive experience and proven skills are likely to be considered.
 The U.S. Bureau of Labor Statistics does not track DCIS agents specifically, but job growth for all criminal investigators is projected to be 5% for the decade ending in 2026, and for private detectives and investigators is projected to be 11% for the same time period.

 DCIS special agents usually work out of one of seven field offices in the U.S. or five international locations.
 DCIS maintains three offices in Virginia in addition to its headquarters in the state.
 There also are field offices in California, Georgia, Massachusetts, and Texas.
 Internationally, there are offices in Afghanistan, Germany, Kuwait, Qatar, and South Korea.